SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    Swift determines what should be captured by reference, and what should be copied by value.
-   You don't need to annotate ``amount`` or ``runningTotal`` to say that they can be used within the nested ``incrementor`` function.
+   You don't need to annotate ``amount`` or ``runningTotal`` to say that they can be used within the local ``incrementor`` function.
    Swift also handles all of the memory management involved in disposing of ``runningTotal`` when it is no longer needed by the incrementor function.